anordal/git-revise/README.md

 commits and rewording commit messages.

-Unlike `git rebase`, `git revise` avoids modifying the working directory or the index state, performing all merges in-memory and only writing them when necessary.
-This allows it to be significantly faster on large codebases and avoids unnecessarily invalidating builds.
+Unlike `git rebase`, `git revise` avoids modifying the working directory or the index state, performing all merges in memory and only writing them when necessary.
+This not only makes `git revise` itself fast on big codebases, but avoids invalidating precious build state and makes it possible to, say, compile the code while making the commits nice.

 ## Install